dfelinto/blender-manual/manual/movie_clip/tracking/clip/sidebar/view.rst

 .. seealso::

-   The :ref:`tool-annotate` for more information on general annotation layers.
+   :ref:`tool-annotate` for more information on general annotation layers.